dd9jn/rfc4880bis/crypto-refresh.md

   - MPI of Elgamal (Diffie-Hellman) value m * y**k mod p.

+  Algorithm-Specific Fields for ECDH encryption:

+  - MPI of an EC point representing an ephemeral public key.

+  - a one-octet size, followed by a symmetric key encoded using the method described in {{ec-dh-algorithm-ecdh}}.

 The value "m" in the above formulas is derived from the session key as follows.
 First, the session key is prefixed with a one-octet algorithm identifier that specifies the symmetric encryption algorithm used to encrypt the following Symmetrically Encrypted Data Packet.
 Then a two-octet checksum is appended, which is equal to the sum of the preceding session key octets, not including the algorithm identifier, modulo 65536.